 The Company is engaged in two types of TOB trusts: third party TOB trusts and MCM TOB trusts.
 Third party TOB trusts are those for which the residuals are purchased by customers of the Company, whereas the residuals issued by MCM TOB trusts are purchased by the Company.
 Often times, the Company commits to provide liquidity to third party TOB trusts.
-The maximum exposure to loss from these liquidity agreements was \$693,326 and \$424,399 at September 30, 2022 and 2021, respectively.
+The maximum exposure to loss from these liquidity agreements was \$800,033 at September 30, 2023.
 If such a trust is unwound early due to an event other than a credit event on the underlying municipal bonds, any shortfall between the bond sale proceeds and the redemption price of the Floaters would be paid by the Company to the trust to consummate the redemption.
 In addition, the Company executes reimbursement agreements with the Residuals holders, which requires the holders to reimburse the Company for any payment made under the liquidity arrangement.